-Currently a resident of Chicago, I was born in Communist Prague, Czechoslovakia in 1958, and moved with family to Dallas, Texas in 1969 to an apartment just blocks away from Southern Methodist University.
+Currently a resident of Chicago, I was born in Communist occupied Prague, Czechoslovakia in 1958, and moved with family to Dallas, Texas in 1969 to an apartment just blocks away from Southern Methodist University.
 Many years later I attended SMU as “an older than average student” and in 1990 received a BFA with heavy concentration in sculpture and photography.
-While at SMU, I attended the Yale Summer Program in Norfolk, Connecticut.
+While at SMU, I attended the Yale School of Art Summer Program in Norfolk, Connecticut.
 Marriage brought me to Chicago where, in 1994, I earned an MFA with focus in sculpture from the University of Chicago.

 The road towards my signature process of creating math generated work and crocheting fiberglass really began in 1992 when I started making sculpture that dealt with abstracting narratives of identity.
 Within this context, an exploration of fiberglass and resin led me to crocheting fiberglass roving.
 Years later, the same pursuit led me to creating patterns from math sequences and forms anchored in grid and Pascal’s Triangle.

 In 2011, I began exploring new systems of mapping sequences, anchored in drawing with various media such as graphite, markers, acrylic, gouache, and encaustic paints on panel and variety of papers.
 These 2D works range from simple notations as graph plots to complex layered patterns that visualize hundreds of digits.

 In 2016 I was introduced to a laser-cutter and began a new material obsession, exploring systems while building wall-based work using laser-cut acrylic sheets separated by vinyl spacers.
 This new workspace, a new iPhone, and increased city driving resulted in hundreds of snapshots which led to another new body of work that combines digital prints on transparency film with laser-cut acrylic.